Australians leave homes as heat, winds escalate fire danger

 “What we’ve got here is the single largest federal response to a bushfire disaster nationally that the country has ever seen,” Morrison said.
 “The government’s responding to an unprecedented crisis with an unprecedented level of support.”

-The conservation group WWF-Australia estimates that 1.25 billion wild animals had died during the current fire crisis in addition to livestock losses, which the government expects will exceed 100,000 animals.
+The conservation group WWF-Australia estimates that 1.25 billion wild animals had died during the fires in addition to livestock losses, which the government expects will exceed 100,000 animals.

 WWF fears the disasters could lead to local extinctions and threaten the survival of some species, such as the glossy black-cockatoo and a knee-high kangaroo known as the long-footed potoroo.